 Applicants that take certain prescription drugs may test positive for some substances when taking a drug test.
 A medical review officer (MRO) will contact the employee regarding legitimate reasons for a positive test.
 At that point, the employee can inform them of their prescription medications.
 Of course, intentional abuse of prescription drugs does exist.
 Consequently, particularly high concentrations of some substances may constitute a red flag for abuse.
 A certified MRO should make these decisions and not the employer.

-Give the safety-sensitive nature of the transportation industry, every DOT-regulated agency as well as the Coast Guard have their own regulations that establish minimum levels of random drug testing.
+Given the safety-sensitive nature of the transportation industry, every DOT-regulated agency as well as the Coast Guard have their own regulations that establish minimum levels of random drug testing.
 Drug testing at random is not only reserved for transportation.
 However, its widespread practice in the industry can shed light on its effectiveness for any business that aims to remain drug-free.

-When combined with pre-employment drug tests, random testing can minimize the likelihood of undesirable or even dangerous behavior among employees.
+When combined with pre-employment drug tests, random employer drug testing can minimize the likelihood of undesirable or even dangerous behavior among employees.
 Employees have less time to submit a sample for a random drug test than they do for a pre-employment test.
-Random drug testing eliminates the option of abstaining from a drug habit in anticipation of a test.
+Random employer drug testing eliminates the option of abstaining from a drug habit in anticipation of a test.

 Drug-free workplace programs train supervisors to identify the signs of drug use.
 Signs can include what the supervisor sees, hears, smells or notices as a trend in the employee’s performance.